earobinson95/stat331-calpoly/00-course-info/final-project-specifications.md

   - **Showcase Discoveries**: Present findings in an informal setting, highlighting any surprising insights or potential areas of further exploration.
   - **Open Exploration**: Encourage creativity in exploring the data.
 This is the stage for brainstorming and playing around with different ideas without being committed to a final project direction.

-#### Week 7: Refining Focus for R Shiny Application
+#### Week 7: Refining Focus for R Shiny Application and Data Preparation
-- **Task**: Narrow down the focus for the R Shiny application based on exploratory findings.
-Students should:
+- **Task**: This week, students will refine the focus of their R Shiny application using insights from their exploratory data analysis and start preparing their data for the application.
-  - **Determine Application Focus**: Based on the exploratory analysis in Week 6, decide what specific aspect or question the R Shiny app will address.
-This decision should be informed by the data’s potential to engage and inform users.
+  - **Determine Application Focus**: Based on the exploratory analysis conducted in Week 6, decide on the specific aspect or question your R Shiny app will explore.
+This decision should leverage the data's potential to engage and inform users, focusing on a clear and achievable objective.
+  - **Data Preparation**: Once a direction has been selected, students are required to save their data from the API they are using as an RDA (R Data) file.
+This step ensures that the data is readily available in a format that can be efficiently used within the R environment, facilitating smoother development and deployment of the application.
-  - **Initial Visualization Concepts**: Start developing ideas for how data will be visualized in the app.
-Consider interactivity, user experience, and the clarity of the presented data.
+  - **Initial Visualization Concepts**: Begin brainstorming and sketching initial ideas for data visualization within the app.
+Focus on creating interactive, user-friendly, and informative visualizations that effectively communicate the data's story.
-  - **Flexibility to Pivot**: Students can change their project focus if they find a more compelling direction based on their data exploration.
-This flexibility is allowed up until Week 8.
+  - **Flexibility to Pivot**: Remember, you have the option to adjust or change your project focus if a more compelling or feasible direction emerges from your data exploration.
+This flexibility is available until the end of Week 8, allowing for adaptive and responsive project development.

 #### Week 8: Enhance App Aesthetics and Functionality
-- **Task**: Improve app's UI/UX and script the video demonstration.
+- **Task**: Create app's UI/UX outline and develop script the video demonstration.
 - **Checkpoints**:
   - Assess the aesthetic appeal and user experience of the app.
   - Review the script for clarity and comprehensiveness.

 #### Week 9: Finalize App and Draft Report
 - **Task**: Complete app development and start the report draft.
-- **Feedback**:
-  - Evaluate overall functionality and reliability of the app.
-  - Provide guidance on report structure and content focus.

 #### Week 10: Project Submission
 - **Task**: Submit the final version of the R Shiny app, video, and report.